paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 It is with this backdrop that it becomes particularly heinous when stakepool operators just keep opening multiple pools.
 They’re essentially robbing opportunity from new entrants, thereby centralizing the system and making everyone worse off in the long term, because they are trying to extract as much value as they can for themselves.
 </blockquote>

-Using an implementation of the current proposal, in a scenario where multiple-pool operators may be identified as centralizing the network "too much," on individual or collective bases employees may delegate or redelegate discretionary (t)ADA to stake pools operating as single pools, within the constraints established by the founding entities Input Output, Cardano Foundation and EMURGO to maintain or restore a balance of decentralization within the Cardano network.
+Using an implementation of the current proposal, in a scenario where multiple-pool operators may be identified as centralizing the network "too much," on individual or collective bases employees may delegate or redelegate discretionary (t)ADA to stake pools identified as single-pool operations, within the constraints established by the founding entities Input Output, Cardano Foundation and EMURGO to maintain or restore a balance of decentralization within the Cardano network.

 ## Backwards Compatibility